Justin Baldoni: 2019–present: Expansion to directing

-Baldoni directed and produced CBS Films' Five Feet Apart, starring Cole Sprouse and Haley Lu Richardson, and based on an original script by Mikki Daughtry and Tobias Iaconis.
-The film was released on March 15, 2019, and chronicles the lives of two teenagers living with cystic fibrosis.
+Baldoni directed and produced CBS Films' coming-of-age romantic drama Five Feet Apart, starring Cole Sprouse and Haley Lu Richardson, based on an original script by Mikki Daughtry and Tobias Iaconis.
+The film was released on March 15, 2019, and chronicles the lives of two teenagers living with cystic fibrosis who fall in love.
 The film was a financial success but received mixed reviews.
-The following year he directed and produced Clouds, a film depicting the life of musician Zach Sobiech with Warner Bros.
-On May 14, 2020, it was announced Disney+ had acquired distribution rights to the film from Warner Bros., in light of the impact of the COVID-19 pandemic on the film industry.
+The following year, he directed and produced Clouds, a film depicting the life and death of musician Zach Sobiech with Warner Bros.
+On May 14, 2020, it was announced that Disney+ had acquired distribution rights to the film from Warner Bros., in light of the impact of the COVID-19 pandemic on the film industry.
 It was released on October 16, 2020.